I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 I have personally used chalk paint on all three of the surfaces and I’m here to say it worked beautifully on each one.

-A few unexpected places you can use chalk paint is on kitchen cabinets, walls, trim, floors, and upholstery.
+A few unexpected places you can use chalk paint are on kitchen cabinets, walls, trim, floors, and upholstery.
 I chalk painted my dining room chairs (fabric and all) about 2 years ago and there are still going strong to this day.

 Does chalk paint come in different colors?

 Why yes it most certainly does.
-Obviously the colors will vary depending on the brand however, most brands have an excellent selection of chalk paint colors to choose from.
+Obviously, the colors will vary depending on the brand however, most brands have an excellent selection of chalk paint colors to choose from.
 And Lowes and Home Depot both carry brands that are tinted to the color of your choice.